fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/investment-account.md

 17. Other info (politically exposed person or related to someone who is politically exposed)
 18. Guardian information (incase the investor is a minor)

 Call the [FPDocs, create investor](https://fintechprimitives.com/api/#create-an-investor) with all the required information to create an investor object.
-Make a note of the investor id, which you'll need in the later steps.
+Make a note of investor id, which you will need in later steps.

 ### Note on data verification